 For example, let

 same format as the

-coordinates interface, then you can set its type to
+coordinates interface, you can set its type to

-element and select Set 'Type' > coordinates.
-The available interface options include all interfaces in the model, except the parent of the data element.
+location and select Set 'Type' > coordinates.
+The available interface options include all value types and all data

+interfaces in the model, except the parent of the data element.